shaojwa/tools/less.md

 #### jump
 ```
+g             // begin of file
+shift-g       // end of file
 [N]g          // goto line N
 [n]p          // go to N percent
 less +10      // 10 is a command of less